kirkgo/guess-game/README.md

 # Guessing Game

-To run this game just run the following command below:
+To run this game just execute the following command below on your terminal:

 ```
 cargo run